silitics/xscript-rs/crates/xscript/docs/lib.md

 Note that `xscript` does not support building pipelines where the output of one command is continuously fed as an input to another command running at the same time.
 In case you need pipelines, consider using [`duct`](https://docs.rs/duct/latest/duct/) instead.

+In contrast to all other crates mentioned above, `xscript` is generic over the command's string type.
+It supports both [`OsString`]- and [`String`]-based commands for local and portable commands, respectively.
+Most macros rely on Rust's type inference for the correct string type.
+For the [`cmd!`] macro, there also exist specialized variants.